jedisct1/libsodium-doc/password_hashing/default_phf.md

 # The default password-hashing function

-Sodium provides an API that can be used both for key derivation using a low-entropy input, and for password storage.
+Sodium provides an API that can be used both for key derivation using a low-entropy input and password storage.

 ## Example 1: key derivation